-An Annual Report or annual fee is considered late at the close of business two weeks after the due date (or on the next business day that the NAEYC office is open).
-A program with a late Annual Report and/or annual fee will be assessed a late fee.
-A program with a late Annual Report and/or fee will be notified that it is placed on administrative probation and will have 30 days from the notification to submit the report and/or fee, including the late fee.
+An Interim Report is considered late at the close of business two weeks after the due date (or on the next business day that the NAEYC office is open).
+A program with a late Interim Report will be assessed a late fee.
+A program will be notified that it is placed on administrative probation and will have 30 days from the notification to submit the report, including the late fee.
 If a program does not comply within 30 days or request and receive an extension, its accreditation status will be considered expired.

-If a program is notified that its Annual Report is incomplete, it will have two weeks to submit the requested information, unless the program requests and receives an extension.
+NAEYC staff will review the Interim Report for completeness.
+If a program is notified that its Interim Report is incomplete, it will have two weeks to submit the requested information, unless the program requests and receives an extension.
 If the program does not submit the requested information within that timeline, it will be notified that it is placed on Administrative Probation and will have 30 days from the notification to submit the information.
 If a program does not comply within 30 days or request and receive an extension, its accreditation status will be considered expired.